DevExpress-Examples/winforms-grid-enable-server-mode-for-detail-view/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to use the Server Mode feature for the detail view
+# WinForms Data Grid - Enable Server Mode for a detail view

 This example demonstrates how to create a `GridView` descendant that shows detail records in Server Mode.
 In this example: